kubevious/kubevious/docs/rules-engine.md

 ```js
 warning('Using a PVC on Pods that are not launced by StatefulSet.')
 ```

 <hr />

-As described above, markers allow more informative labeling for items as compared with errors and warnings when items are configured correctly, but requre some special attention.
+As described above, markers allow more informative labeling for items than errors and warnings when items are configured correctly but require special attention.

 One example is marking items as per their memory request requirements.
 The rule below marks containers that request more than 4GB of memory as **high-memory-user** and containers that request more between 600MB to 4GB as **medium-memory-user**.
 The rule also triggers a warning on containers that have no memory request set.

 <hr />

 #### Target Script